cshtdd/store-scrapper-2/readme.md

 ## Verify the application logs

-Select the `filebeat-*` index
+Select the `ss2*` index

 ```
 Unhandled AND Exception
-"actor:SingleZipCodeProcessor" AND "message:Processing" AND "Result:True"
+LoggerName:store_scrapper_2.Services.SingleZipCodeProcessor AND message:Processing AND Result:True
 SingleStorePersistor AND "Saving Store"
 ```